 Downtown Chenoa

 The town of Chenoa, founded on May 13, 1856, has a unique layout because it grew from two rival landowners.
 Land speculator and farmer Matthew T. Scott anticipated a place where the two-year old Chicago & Alton Railroad would be intersected by the soon-to-be new Toledo, Peoria, and Western Railroad, and plotted the town which he called Chenoa.
+The Matthew T. Scott Home on the north side of town is preserved as a historic site.

 This original town, which lies west of the railroad, was built around a central park.
 However, his rival and former business companion, William Marshall, owned most of the land east of the railroad.
 On this land, he laid out a competing town named East Chenoa.